-- 7.1.4 Where an AI's exposures are measured at fair value, the AI must establish and maintain valuation systems, controls and procedures that are effective to ensure that the valuation of its exposures is prudent and reliable for the purposes of calculating the RWA under Parts 4 to 8 of the BCR (see CA-S-10 "Financial Instrument Fair Value Practices"). - 7.1.5 For each type of relevant risk, the risk-weighting framework offers alternative approaches (of varying levels of sophistication) to calculate the RWA.
+- 7.1.5 For each type of relevant risk, the risk-weighting framework offers alternative approaches (of varying levels of sophistication) to calculate the RWA.
 There is, however, a "default approach" for each relevant risk that every AI must adopt unless the prior approval of the MA for the use of another approach has been obtained.
 In other words, the HKMA will not require or mandate any particular AI, or any type or group of Als, to adopt the more sophisticated approaches.
-That said, the HKMA would generally expect larger Als with more sophisticated business operations to keep under review the appropriateness and benefits, from the perspective of risk management, of moving adoption of more sophisticated towards the approaches.
-In considering which approaches to adopt.
-Als should conduct feasibility studies and analyses of the associated costs and benefits, having regard to the diversity and complexity of their operations. - 7.1.6 The MA's approval for the use of approaches other than the default approaches is based on the minimum requirements set out in the BCR, and may be subject to conditions attached to the approval (see also para.
+That said, the HKMA would generally expect larger Als with more sophisticated business operations to keep under review the appropriateness and benefits, from the perspective of risk management, of moving towards adoption of the more sophisticated In considering which approaches to approaches. adopt, Als should conduct feasibility studies and analyses of the associated costs and benefits, having regard to the diversity and complexity of their operations. - 7.1.6 The MA's approval for the use of approaches other than the default approaches is based on the minimum requirements set out in the BCR, and may be subject to conditions attached to the approval (see also para.
 2.1.7 above).
 Als adopting a more sophisticated approach are expected to comply with the minimum requirements and (where applicable) the conditions attached to their approval on an on-going basis.
 A return to a less sophisticated approach (e.g. from the IRB approach to the STC approach) will be permitted only in exceptional circumstances, subject to the prior approval of the MA.